Inverse Problems with Learned Forward Operators: PAT

-from initial pressure $x=p_0(\zeta)$ to the measured time series $y$.
+Together, equations \eqref{eq:wave_equation_pat} and \eqref{eqn:Measurement} define the linear forward model $A$ that maps the initial pressure $x=p_0(\zeta)$ to the measured time series $y$.
 This forward model can be accurately simulated by a pseudo-spectral time-stepping model as outlined in \cite{treeby2010kWave,treeby2012modeling}.
-While providing an efficient implementation, time-stepping can still take a considerable amount of time depending on a possibly fine time discretisation.
+While providing an efficient implementation, time-stepping can take a considerable amount of time depending on a possibly fine time discretisation.

 Thus, we can consider a model that eliminates the time stepping and replaces it with one (Fast) Fourier transform.
 First, we can consider the case where measurement points lie on a line ($\zeta_2=0$) outside the support of $x$.
-Then under the assumption of constant speed-of-sound, the pressure on the sensor can be related to $x$ by \cite{cox2005fast,kostli2001}:
+Then under the assumption of constant speed-of-sound, the pressure on the sensor can be related to $x$ as follows \cite{cox2005fast,kostli2001}

-where $\tilde{x}({k_1},\omega)$ is obtained from the Fourier transform $\hat{x}(k) = \mathcal{F}_{\zeta}\{x(\zeta)\}$ via the dispersion relation $(\omega/c)^2 = k_1^2+k_2^2$, $\mathcal{C}_{\omega}$ is a cosine transform from $\omega$ to $t$, and $\mathcal{F}_{k_1}$ is the 1D inverse Fourier Transform from $k_1$ to $\zeta_1$ on the detector.
+where $\tilde{x}({k_1},\omega)$ is obtained from the Fourier transform $\hat{x}(k) = \mathcal{F}_{\zeta}\{x(\zeta)\}$ via the dispersion relation $(\omega/c)^2 = k_1^2+k_2^2$, $\mathcal{C}_{\omega}$ is a cosine transform from $\omega$ to $t$, and $\mathcal{F}^{-1}_{k_1}$ is the 1D inverse Fourier Transform from $k_1$ to $\zeta_1$ on the detector.
 The weighting factor,

 contains an integrable singularity which means that if \eqref{eqn:FastFwd} is evaluated by discretisation on a rectangular grid (enabling the application of FFT for efficient calculation), then aliasing will apear in the measured data $p(\zeta_1,t)$.
-Consequently, evaluating \eqref{eqn:FastFwd} using FFT leads to a \emph{fast but approximate} forward model.
-In fact, we can control the degree of aliasing, by avoiding waves that arrive close to parallel at the sensor.
+Consequently, evaluating \eqref{eqn:FastFwd} using FFT leads to a \textit{fast but approximate} forward model.
+We can control the degree of aliasing by avoiding waves that arrive close to parallel at the sensor.
 This could be included in the model as an angular thresholding to control the degree of aliasing, we refer to \cite{hauptmann2018approximate} to a more detailed discussion.
-Either way, with or without angular thresholding in the weighting factor $B$, the relation \eqref{eqn:FastFwd} defines the approximate model used in the following: $\ApproxOp x = y$.
+Either way, with or without angular thresholding in the weighting factor $B$, the relation \eqref{eqn:FastFwd} defines the approximate model $\tilde A$ used in what follows.
 The difference between the accurate model $A$ and the approximate model $\widetilde{A}$ is shown in Figure \ref{fig:ForwApprox}.
 The aliasing artefacts are clearly visible in the data space and the resulting normal operator does carry wrong information for the reconstruction.